Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 Stick a straw in and enjoy!

-5. Rock painting
+5. Rock Painting

 It’s a special way to spread joy in your community.

-Pro Tip: You can mix two colors of paint with Elmer’s glue and pour on your rocks for a beautiful spiral look.
+Pro Tip: You can mix two colors of paint with Elmer’s glue and pour it on your rocks for a beautiful spiral look.

 If rocks are difficult to find, you can always consider purchasing this rock set on Amazon.

-6. Plan a BBQ dinner
+6. Plan a BBQ Dinner

 8. Stem experiments